What Is Sun Tea?

 You can use black tea that’s loose-leaf or in tea bags.
 Keep in mind that loose-leaf tea will require the extra step of straining after the tea is brewed; bags simply require you to take them out.
 Here are a handful of tea brands I recommend:

 How Do You Make Sun Tea?

-Fill a 1-gallon glass jar with hot water and add six individual tea bags.
+First, sanitize your tea bags and thoroughly clean a 1-gallon glass jar.
+Fill the jar with hot water and add six individual tea bags.
 You can follow the nostalgic method of doing it outside on the porch in the summer or steep the tea indoors any time of year.

 How long should you step sun tea?
 Let the sun tea sit on the counter for 3-4 hours.
 Then remove the tea bags and refrigerate the tea.